browserengineering/book/book/http.md

 ::: {.further}
 HTML, just like URLs and HTTP, is designed to be very easy to parse and display at a basic level.
-And in the beginning, there were very few features of HTML, so it was possible to code up something not so much more fancy than what you see here, yet still display the content in a usable way.
+And in the beginning there were very few features in HTML, so it was possible to code up something not so much more fancy than what you see here, yet still display the content in a usable way.
 Even our super simple and basic HTML parser can already print out the text of the [browser.engineering](https://browser.engineering/) website.